ObscuriaLithium/obscuria.github.io/_tabs/obscure-tooltips.md

 #### 2. [Color Rect Panel](https://github.com/ObscuriaLithium/obscure-tooltips/blob/master/common/src/main/java/dev/obscuria/tooltips/client/element/panel/ColorRectPanel.java)

 A rectangular panel with a border styled after the vanilla design.
 The gradient palette can be customized for both the panel surface and its border.
+See [Colors](#colors) for more details.

 ```json
 {